dpbac/Forecasting-Walmart-sales-with-Azure/README.md

 To try to improve this result we could increase `max_total_runs`.

-## Model Deployment
+For more details about Hyperparameter Tuning with HyperDrive implementation check: [HyperDrive notebook](https://github.com/dpbac/Forecasting-Walmart-sales-with-Azure/blob/master/hyperparameter-tuning-final-version-080221.ipynb)

-### AutoML (Best model compared with HyperDrive model)
+## Deployment of the Best Model

 `Deployment` is about delivering a trained model into production so that it can be consumed by others.

 Comparing the results of AutoML and HyperDrive we saw that AutoML gave us the best model (lower NMRSE).
 Therefore, this is the model to be deployed.

-Details of the deployment of the AutoML model can be seen in section `Model Deployment` of the [AutoML notebook]( https://github.com/dpbac/Forecasting-Walmart-sales-with-Azure/blob/master/automl-final-version-070221.ipynb).
+Details of the deployment of the AutoML model can be seen in section `Model Deployment` of the [AutoML notebook]( https://github.com/dpbac/Forecasting-Walmart-sales-with-Azure/blob/master/automl-final-version-080221.ipynb).

-For the deployment we need a function ([score.py]()) which will run the forecast on serialized data.
+For the deployment we need a function ([score_forecast.py](https://github.com/dpbac/Forecasting-Walmart-sales-with-Azure/blob/master/score_forecast.py)) which will run the forecast on serialized data.
 It can be obtained from the `best_run`.

 [](https://github.com/dpbac/Forecasting-Walmart-sales-with-Azure/blob/master/images/obtain_score.JPG)